theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 * free to move between different social structured
 * Free to disobey

+property existed but according to different concepts

+Foragers were able to form priestly castes and royal courts

+Academic thought: write off prosperous foragers as "quirks"

+Cultures centred on abundance

+monuments were sacred spaces

+Ritual and intellectual property protected by secrecy

+Private property and the notion of the sacred

+Roman Law: Three Basic rights relating to possession
+* _Usus_ ~ the right to use
+* _Fructus_ ~ the right to enjoy
+* _Abusus_ ~ the right to destroy

+Sacred objects were the only objects treated as private property

+The defining feature of property: one has the option of not taking care of it or even destroying it at will

-Private property starts out as sacred property
+p162 Private property starts out as sacred property

-## Chapter 5 Many Seasons Ago
+## Chapter 5 Many Seasons Ago ~ p164 !
+24%

+My Canadian Foragers kept slaves, and their Californian neighbors didn't; or, the problem with "modes of production".

 ## Chapter 11 ~ p 441 ~ 63%